Aquaj/adventofcode-template/README.md

 ### Test data

-By running the solution with the `--debug` flag, the class will attempt to get the example input from the text of the puzzle, then run your solution against it.
-If it does not manage to get the example input (or if you want to override it with your own), you can simply provide it in the `inputs/debug-{day}` file.
+By running the solution with the `--debug` flag, the solver will attempt to find debug data in the `inputs/debug-{day}` file.

 **Example:**